mndza/gr-sattools/README.md

 make -j4
 sudo make install
 ```
-**NOTE:** There is a CMake option to disable ZeroMQ-dependent blocks, in case you do not need them:
+**NOTE:** Blocks requiring ZeroMQ will be built if ZeroMQ is found in the system.
+There is a CMake option to disable this, in case you do not need it:
 ```
 cmake -DENABLE_SATTOOLS_ZEROMQ=OFF ../
 ```